Buy or not / Predict from tabular data

 Given the inputs and target selected, the wizard recommends automatically selecting Tabular classification as Problem type.

 The wizard has created a model that fits your tabular data.
 Every input feature has its own Input block.
-You can inspect the model if you want.

 All settings are pre-populated, and it’s time to train the model.
 Click Run.